mariusmotea/Home-Power-Monitor/README.md

   * 8 x 22ohm smd resistors
   * 3 x 1uF smd capacitor

-  Acessing the ip of the device will return a json with power consumption on all 8 inputs
+  Acessing the ip of the device will return a json with power consumption for every input

   ### How it works